Monotone Equilibrium in Matching Markets with Signaling: Stronger monotone CSE

 Given the indeterminacy of the off-equilibrium-path beliefs, an equilibrium refinement called \emph{Criterion D1} was developed by Cho and Kreps (1987) and Banks and Sobel (1987).
 It restricts the off-equilibrium-path beliefs.
 Following Cho and Kreps (1987), we define Criterion D1 as follows.
-Given a pure-strategy PBE $\{\sigma ,\mu ,\tau \}$, we define type $z$'s equilibrium utility $U(z)$ as $U(z):=u(\tau \left( \sigma \left( z\right) \right) ,\sigma \left( z\right) ,z)$ for all $z\in Z$.
+Given an equilibrium $\{\sigma ,\mu ,\tau ,m\}$, we define type $z$'s equilibrium utility $U(z)$ as $U(z):=u(\tau \left( \sigma \left( z\right) \right) ,\sigma \left( z\right) ,z)$ for all $z\in Z$.